Ebiroll/esp32s2_kaluga/README.md

 # USB
 Pins are broken out on the board, but an USB connector would have been nice.
 The ESP32-S2 chip needs to be in bootloader mode for the detection as a DFU device and flashing.
+I find that 5V is on the opposite side on PIN 19 & 20.
+Now this is inonvenient.
+Mhy did they not put an USB OTG connector on the board?

 <table class="docutils align-default">
 <colgroup>